 - Use social media channels for promotion.

 - Provide a comfortable and convenient location to host clinics.
 COVID-19 vaccine clinics should be designed with prevention measures in mind, like physical distancing and air flow.
 You can read more on the Centers for Disease Control and Prevention’s website.

-- Set an example by encouraging managers and business leaders to get vaccinated when eligible and inform staff of their decision to do so.
+- Set an example by encouraging managers and business leaders to get vaccinated and inform staff of their decision to do so.
 Leaders who get vaccinated can share their personal stories with employees to illustrate how much they value the vaccine.